grame-cncm/faustwebsite/mkdocs/docs/community/events.md

 Wave-digital models are a well researched and popular approach for creating virtual-analog models of audio circuits for use in audio processing. `wdmodels.lib` is a new addition to the Faust Libraries that supports easy creation of these models in Faust.
 In this workshop, we will introduce the technique of wave-digital modeling of circuits by analyzing several audio circuits and exploring their implementation in `wdmodels.lib`.
 We also will discuss library support of more complex implementation tasks associated with wave-digital models, such as R-type adaptors and Multiple/Multiport non-linearities.
 Finally, we will conclude by exploring the capacity of Faust to "circuit-bend" our wave-digital models.

+**Note**: the workshop's code has been adapted to work with the latest version of the `wdmodels.lib` library embedded in the Faust Web IDE.
+You'll see some tiny syntax differences between the video and the new syntax.

 ### An Introduction to Mass-Interaction Modelling in Faust -- James Leonard and Jérôme Villeneuve

 <center>